A Shocking Amount of the Web is Machine Translated: Insights from Multi-Way Parallelism: Analysis

 \subsection{Translations on the Web are Highly Multi-way Parallel}

 Of the 6.38B sentences in our 2.19B translation tuples, 3.63B (57.1\%) are in multi-way parallel\footnote{We use ``multi-way parallelism'' (or simply ``parallelism'') to refer to the size of the translation tuple that that sentence is in.
-For example, a sentence with parallelism of 5 comes from a tuple of size 5, which contains the given sentence plus translations in 4 other languages.} (3+ languages) tuples: see \autoref{tab:basic_stats}. lower resource languages tend to be more multi-way parallel, with the 10 highest-resourced languages in ccMatrix having an average parallelism of 4.0, and the 10 lowest-resource languages in ccMatrix having an average parallelism of 8.6: see \autoref{fig:basic_figure}.
+For example, a sentence with parallelism of 5 comes from a tuple of size 5, which contains the given sentence plus translations in 4 other languages.} (3+ languages) tuples: see \autoref{tab:basic_stats}.
+Lower resource languages tend to be more multi-way parallel, with the 10 highest-resourced languages in ccMatrix having an average parallelism of 4.0, and the 10 lowest-resource languages in ccMatrix having an average parallelism of 8.6 (see \autoref{appendix:barplot} for all languages), and this increase is driven by an increase in highly multi-way parallel (8+) sentences: see \autoref{fig:barplot}.